 - Share reports and data securely using Tableau Server or Tableau Online

-- Allows you to study large datasets on your laptop by combining computer graphics and databases.
+- Allows you to study large datasets on your laptop by combining computer graphics tools and databases.

 - Provides an Ask Data feature that utilizes smart algorithms to optimize, profile, and index data sources